-From the top floor you descend the backstairs to the cellars, where you will find the Housekeeper's Room, beside the storage cupboards under her care.
-A passage leads to a large 18th century kitchen.
+From the top floor, you descend the backstairs to the cellars, where you will find the Housekeeper's Room, beside the storage cupboards under her care.
+A passage leads to a large 18th-century kitchen.
 Look for a treadmill wheel geared to the spit over the fire.
-A model dog inside the wheel housing shows how small dogs where harnessed to turn the spit so that meat would cook evenly.
+A model dog inside the wheel housing shows how small dogs were harnessed to turn the spit so that meat would cook evenly.

 These are just the highlights of No. 1 Royal Crescent.
 The house is a beautifully restored and elegant reminder of what Bath was like at the height of its popularity as a spa town.
 The house is well signposted from the city centre and is only a few minutes walk from major attractions like Bath Abbey, the Roman Baths, and the Fashion Museum.

 About No 1 Royal Crescent

 Address: 1 Royal Crescent, Bath, Somerset, England, BA1 2LR

 Phone: 01225 428126

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 NEARBY HISTORIC ATTRACTIONS